+One of the biggest areas of disagreement on construction project involves workmanship issues.
 Contractors and suppliers frequently find themselves in situations when they believe their work was performed properly, but others on the project contend otherwise.
 Money is withheld from the contractor or supplier for “workmanship issues.”
-What’s a contractor or supplier to do?
+What’s a contractor or supplier to do in this situation?

 Well, the mechanics lien remedy is actually a really great option in this scenario.

-The reason is simple: proving that workmanship is below par will require expensive and extended litigation, as these types of issues typically require a full-blown trial.
-However, when a mechanics lien is filed, it ties up the property and has consequences to the owner and prime contractor immediately; no trial required.
+The reason is simple: proving that workmanship is below par will require expensive and extended litigation, as these types of issues often require a full-blown trial.
+However, when a mechanics lien is filed, it ties up the property and has consequences to the owner and prime contractor immediately with no trial or further legal action required.

-The only remedy for the property owner or prime contractor to fix a mechanics lien problem is to pay the lien claim or file an action challenging the lien (they can also bond it, but this is not really hurtful to the claimant as we explain here).
+The only remedy for the property owner or prime contractor to fix a mechanics lien problem is to pay the lien claim or file an action challenging the lien (they can also bond off the lien, but this is not a bad thing at all).